 Implementing the demodulator

 Originally our demodulator was based on Fast Fourier Transform (FFT).
 FFT outputs the full frequency spectrum of the signal, which is good, but we have to make sure that the number of FFT bins matches the number of harmonics, i.e. to decompose the signal into 1024 harmonics we need 1024 FFT bins.

-It turned out that we couldn't analyse the signal in our frequency range at satisfactory transmission rate though.
-Goertzel algorithm was not used, as it produced the same results, although with a performance increase, since it analyses selectable harmonics and not the whole spectrum.
+It turned out that we couldn't analyze the signal in our frequency range at a satisfactory transmission rate though.
+Goertzel algorithm was not used, as it produced the same results, although with a performance increase since it analyses selectable harmonics and not the whole spectrum.

 The next demodulator that we tried was heterodyne.
 It works as follows: